 If the idea of saving your data to cloud storage makes you uncomfortable, a personal network through your servers allows you to have complete control over your data.
-This can include privacy measures for your e-mail, network connections, and even creating your own hosting service for a website.
+This can include privacy measures for your e-mail, and network connections, and even creating your own hosting service for a website.

 We recommend that you have an extra backup, such as an external hard drive, in addition to your servers though just in case your servers were to fail.

 How To Set Up A Server At Home?

 To set up your own home server, you’ll need to start by getting the necessary hardware, and choosing between different operating systems, and server software.

 A server can be set up on an older machine with enough computing power for the number of home users you have.
 Ubuntu, Amahi, and Unraid are some of the most popular operating system options for servers, although there are other forms to check out if you’re so inclined.
 Lastly, your server software will need to be set up.
 However, keep in mind that your server software can be changed or upgraded at any time.

 What Is A Cheap Home Server?

 A cheap home server option is using other devices, such as a personal PC, that you are no longer using to create your server.
 However, keep in mind that you’ll still want to choose a device with decent computing power, otherwise, your home network will run slowly, especially if you have multiple home users.

 Are Home Servers Worth It?

 Yes, home servers are worth it for many individuals, especially those interested in smart home automation, remote access to their data, choosing their own operating system, file sharing, and creating a web proxy.
 Creating a dedicated server for your home network gives you more options for data storage for your devices, web serving, hosting web pages, and backing up your smart home’s data without using cloud storage, which provides greater security.